ClearExplanationsAI/CLEAR-MRI/README.md

 *  a numpy array of 2D stitched MRI images created from the PLORAS dataset.
 Each stitched image consists of sixty-four axial cross-sectional spatially normalised MRI slices in a 2D 632 x 760 image.
 *  a spreadsheet specifying the patient ID, the  PLORAS tabular features specified in section 2.1 of the paper (initial severity, left hemisphere lesion size, recovery time, CAT spoken description scores), and the group number each patient ID was assigned to for training/validation of the CNNs.
 *  a csv file mapping the 632 x 740 pixels in each stitched image to grey matter anatomical regions-of-interest (ROIs).The Matlab script 'ROIs_map.m' creates this csv file using Brainnetome_v1.0.2\Template\aal.nii
 * For training CNNs on either the ROI dataset or the Hybrid ROI dataset, 'Create Hybrid ROI Images.py' must first be run to create a numpy array 'new training.npy' of the new images.

+The CNN models are calbrated using a single parameter variant of Platt scaling to calibrate the classification as specified by .
+This done using a script temperature.py.
+The calibration algorithm is from Chuan Guo, Geoff Pleiss, Yu Sun, Kilian Q. Weinberger Proceedings of the 34th International Conference on Machine Learning, PMLR 70:1321-1330, 2017.
+Our script temperature.py is a modified copy of Pleiss's script http://github.com/gpleiss/temperature_scaling

 ## CLEAR-MRI
 CLEAR-MRI requires the following input files:
 *  the Pytorch CNN that classifies each 2-D MRI image.
 These can either be stitched images or hybrid images.
 *  numpy array of 2D stitched images, spreadsheet of PLORAS tabular data and file mapping stitch images to ROIs of 2D MRI images specified above.

 ##  Statistical Verification